Looking for something else?

-Although Sun Microsystems Inc. and Microsoft offered few details about how their products would be affected by their recent $1.95 billion, 10-year agreement and settlement, one technology earmarked for
+Although Sun Microsystems Inc. and Microsoft offered few details about how their products would be affected by their recent $1.95 billion, 10-year agreement and settlement, one technology earmarked for interoperability discussions is messaging.

 John Fowler, a Sun vice president and chief technical officer for the Sun Software unit, said that it is too soon to say whether the companies will jointly develop a software product, but communications and collaboration are on top of their list for technology swapping, alongside identity management and Web services.